 This is especially popular for guitarists (and bassists!) who typically play with a clean tone because notes played on a “clean” guitar can lack sustain – meaning the sound dies out rather quickly.
 Compressing this sound will allow the notes to extend much longer without the need for distortion or overdrive.

-Do I Need a Compressor Pedal?
+Do You Need a Compressor Pedal?

 The truth is: it depends.
 If you’re playing the blues, probably yes.
 However, if you’ve never tried one, we’d suggest giving it a chance.
-Perhaps pick up a cheap compressor pedal, like a Donner Ultimate Comp ($37 on Amazon), and see how you feel.
+Perhaps pick up a cheap compressor pedal, like a Donner Ultimate Comp, and see how you feel.
 It may be exactly what you’ve been missing.
 If you find yourself playing with a “clean” tone, or use an electric acoustic guitar, then a compressor pedal is always a great tool to have in your arsenal to help liven up your sound.

--Hammer-Ons and Pull-Offs
+- Hammer-Ons and Pull-Offs

 Compressor Pedal Settings

 Okay, so you got a compressor pedal – Now what?

 Much like any guitar pedal, a compressor is no different.
 By that, we mean different settings will help you accomplish different goals.
 If you’re a blues guitar player, you may prefer wildly different settings than a country music player.
 And of course, everybody has different gear, playing styles, and preferences.

 When it comes to setting your compressor pedal, the best thing to do is dial all of the knobs to “noon” (pointing straight up) – and then tweak the various settings to your liking.

 I personally like setting a compressor with a rather low amount of compression and leaving it on at all times.
 Setting a compressor pedal like this makes it seem like it’s not really there, but if you listen closely, it is doing its job!